BaoPham92/js-intro/readme.md

 - CSS: Styling
 - Javascript: Behavior

-# JS: The Client-Side Programming Language of the Web (5 Minutes / 0:25)
+# JS: The Client-Side Programming Language of the Web (5 Minutes, 0:25)

 - Brief history: Created in 10 days by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich), of Mozilla. *Not* related to Java in any way but its name.
   - "Java" is to "Javascript" as "ham" is to "hamster"